The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 Setting `debug` to `true` will force the site to include each of the individual CSS and JS files so you can more easily find what you are looking for.

-> **NOTE:** Once you have made changes to the CSS or JS, you *must* run the grunt build process below to minify the files with the new changes.
+> **NOTE:** Once you have made changes to the CSS or JS, you *must* run the Grunt build process below to minify the files with the new changes.

 ## Grunt

 The BCF site can be updated and maintained without Grunt.
 However, making changes to CSS or JS will require that you download the source and rebuild the files.
 Here's a brief description of the available grunt tasks:

 **Grunt:** Running the basic `grunt` command will minify the CSS and JS files to styles.min.css and scripts.min.js respectively.